Mortgages for First Time Buyers

 - Legal fees: You will require legal help from a solicitor when purchasing your first home, this will likely cost between £1000-£2500.

-- Stamp duty: At current first-time-buyers do not have to pay stamp duty when purchasing a property under £425,000 but from April this will reduce to £300,001 and be 5% of the property value.
+- Stamp duty: At current first-time-buyers do not have to pay stamp duty when purchasing a property under £300,001, anything above this is 5% of the property value.

 Continuing costs will be: